astroza/si470x/README.md

 ## Software
 The untouched kernel driver does not work because:
 * There is no defined IRQ for the device
-* The initialization routine leave the chip in a undefined state.
+* The initialization routine leave the chip in an undefined state.

 To fix this, what I did was cold start:
 * Power down the chip with ENABLE|DISABLE flags (according to page 5 [3])